lagoshny/ngx-hateoas-client/README.md

 /*
 Suppose exitsProduct has an id = 1
-Will be perform PUT request to the http://localhost:8080/api/v1/products/1 Request body:
+Performing PUT request by the URL: http://localhost:8080/api/v1/products/1 Request body:
 {
   "name": null,